YAMASHITA KINSAKU II

 Yamashita Kinsaku II was an outstanding onnagata actor, who won fame for himself in both Edo and Kamigata during the second half of the eighteenth century.
 The role of Yaoya Oshichi was his forte.

-Yamashita Kinsaku II playing the role of the courtesan Kewaizaka no Shôshô in the drama "Kurikaesu Soga no Odamaki", which was staged in January 1770 at the Moritaza (print made by Ippitsusai Bunchô)
+Yamashita Kinsaku II playing the role of the courtesan Kewaizaka no Shôshô in the drama "Kurikaesu Soga no Odamaki", which was staged in the 1st lunar month of 1770 at the Moritaza (print made by Ippitsusai Bunchô)

 Print made by Ippitsusai Bunchô